How to Become a History Teacher: Best Online Teaching Degree Options

 - Regent University Bachelor of Science in Professional Studies - History

-- Grand Canyon University Bachelor of Arts in History
+- American Public University Bachelor of Arts in Military History

 - Columbia College Bachelor of Arts in American Studies